soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/prevent-email-from-being-marked-as-spam-0.md

 - MOE150
 - MET150
 ms.assetid: 74aaade0-efc0-46ac-b949-f2d1d59256fa
 description: "Tips for Office 365 Admins to prevent good email marked as spam from being sent to quarantine as a false positive.
-Customize a safelist and other options to prevent good email marked as spam"
+Customize a safelist and other options to prevent good email marked as spam."
 ---

 # Prevent email from being marked as spam in Office 365 and Exchange Online Protection